 4 Timeless Investment Tips That Can Weather Any Storm

-It’s been a decade since 2008’s Great Recession, but those who were invested in the stock market still remember how their funds plummeted in the immediate aftermath.
-Now, some economists predict that we could see another recession by as early as 2020—and last year’s turbulence isn’t exactly instilling confidence.
+It’s been more than a decade since 2008’s Great Recession, but those who were invested in the stock market still remember how their funds plummeted in the immediate aftermath.
+Now, some economists predict that we could see another recession between 2023 and 2025—and turbulence from the COVID-19 pandemic isn’t exactly instilling confidence.
 For investors, this begs the question: How can you effectively protect your funds from a potential market downturn?